trustoverip/tswg-did-method-webs-specification/spec/core.md

 full `did:webs`, web searching could yield either the current location of the DIDDoc, or a copy of the DID that may be useful.
 For example, even the [Internet
-Archive: Wayback Machine](https://archive.org/web) could be used to find a copy of the DIDDoc and KEL at some point in the past, that may be sufficient for the purposes of the entity trying to resolve the DID.
+Archive: Wayback Machine](https://archive.org/web) could be used to find a copy of the DIDDoc and KEL at some point in the past that may be sufficient for the purposes of the entity trying to resolve the DID.
 This specification does not rely on the Wayback Machine, but it might be a useful DID resolver tool.

-The DIDDoc, KEL and other files related to the DID may be cop
+The DIDDoc, KEL and other files related to a DID may be copied to other web location.
+For example, someone might want to keep a cache of DIDs they use, or an entity might want to run a registry of "useful" DIDs for a cooperating group.
+While the combination of DIDDoc and KEL make the DID and DIDDoc verifiable, just as when published in their "intended" location, the absence of DIDs equivalent to those locations in the DIDDoc (`id` or `AlsoKnownAs`) means that the controller of the DID is not self-asserting any sort of tie between the DID and the location to which the DID-related documents have been copied.

 ### Identifiers in a `did:webs` DIDDoc